fabric8io/fabric8/readme.md

 * fabric-assemblies : Fabric assembly modules

-    * fabric-distro : Generates the features file to deploy Fabric
+    * fuse-fabric : Generates the features file to deploy Fabric
     * karaf-distro : Generates a Karaf distribution which has Fabric preinstalled.

 * fabric-camel : fabric agent connector for camel.
 Allow to loadbalance requests between camel endpoints deployed in different fabric machines